Lucas-Erkana/Vet-clinic/README.md

 # 📖 Vet Clinic Database <a name="about-project"></a>

-**Vet Clinic Database** is a project which displays animals information and their status.
-Update and delete values in the table created.
+**Vet Clinic Database** is a project I will create a table to store animals' information, insert some data into it, and query it.

 ## 🛠 Built With <a name="built-with"></a>